elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 Providing a separate DOI has the following advantages:
 It is easier to mix and match different modules as part of a learning path, i.e. for the various target audiences a different combination of our training modules can be made, tailored for that specific purpose.
-When updating or revising a single module it is more convenient to have that module as a separate entity with its own DOI, to easily keep track  of the versions of different modules.
+When updating or revising a single module, it is more convenient to have that module as a separate entity with its own DOI in order to be able to easily keep track  of the versions of different modules.

 At the level of the full course we have chosen to use ELIXIR TeSS as the registry and links to our training event details and training materials can be found in [this link](https://tess.elixir-europe.org/events/helis-course-fair-data-stewardship).